Is Solar Worth It in Tennessee? (2022 Homeowner's Guide)

 Here’s a quick overview of solar viability in Tennesee:

-- The average cost of electricity is 10.76 cents per kilowatt-hour (kWh)**
+- The average electricity rate is 10.76 cents per kilowatt-hour (kWh)**

 - The average solar payback period is 13 years***